iobulejo/Mood_Journal/README.md

 python3 -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

-Install the required Python packages:
+Install the required Python packages from the new requirements.txt file:

 pip install -r requirements.txt

-Note: A requirements.txt file is not included, but the necessary packages can be found in app.py.
-These include Flask, mysql-connector-python, python-dotenv, requests, bcrypt, and PyJWT.

 Create a .env file in the root directory with the following variables.
 Replace the placeholders with your actual credentials and API key.